Teachers who have expertise working with children who are deaf-blind are essential members of early intervention and educational teams.

 The technical assistance Madilynn received from California Deafblind Services (CDBS) has been particularly helpful.
 “They provided in-services for our IEP teams that were tailored to each student on my caseload who needed specific support strategies,” she explains.

 Madilynn recommends that those who work with students with deafblindness really get to know them and find out their interests and motivations.
 “This information can help you as well as the parent and other IEP team members collaborate to provide meaningful instruction,” she says.
-“Some IEP teams might have five or more specialists,” she adds, “but if those specialists do not collaborate on their communication approach and activities for the student, it can be very confusing for the student.”
+“Some IEP teams might have five or more specialists, but if those specialists do not collaborate on their communication approach and activities, it can be very confusing for the student.”

 Ongoing training for educators and school staff should become standard practice so there’s a greater awareness and understanding of deafblindness.
 This will help us all be more proactive regarding accessibility within schools and in the community.